 It’s never to early to start shopping for Christmas.
 The earlier you shop, the more money you are likely to save.

-You don’t have to be Scrooge, but limiting the amount of gifts you have to buy will of course lower your out-of-pocket Christmas expenses.
+You don’t have to be Scrooge, but limiting the number of gifts you have to buy will, of course, lower your out-of-pocket Christmas expenses.
 This doesn’t mean that you have to only purchase cheap (in terms of quality) gifts, but instead, be more mindful of the true meaning of Christmas.